multi-coop/datami-documentation-content/texts/why-gitribute/why-gitribute-costs-en.md

 > — [How ?](/how-it-works)
 > &nbsp; _( You would ask at this point )_

-By using the most used and most free data infrastuctures already existing to store data : Github, Gitlab, or Mediawiki.
+By **using the most popular and free data infrastuctures already existing around to store users' data** : Github, Gitlab, or Mediawiki.

 > — [Is it really free ?](/business-model)
 > &nbsp; _( You would ask later on )_

-Yes.
-The code and the project itself are designed to remain 100% free.
+**Yes**.
+The Gitribute's [code](/stack) and the solution itself are designed to remain 100% free, and our [business model](/business-model) for Gitribute is built around this rule.

 _[Code is law, and law is code](https://journals.openedition.org/factsreports/4518)_.
 Our law : do free software.